ARessegetesStery/aressegetesstery.github.io/_tabs/about.md

 I am myself an amateurish producer, trying to create and disperse beauty with my own hands.
 You can find my works in [Netease](https://music.163.com/#/artist?id=31057676) (all of them, but some are of low quality/results of practice) and [Bandcamp](https://arbitsv.bandcamp.com/) (selective ones, the tracks that I am proud of).
 I will be very happy if any of my works have any positive influence on your life - even just a little bit.
 That suffices to justify the meaning of art.

+## Blogs

+I am also writing blogs on this site.
+They are in Chinese though.
+[Check it out!](https://aressegetesstery.github.io/tags/life/)

 {: .prompt-tip }